 Nomination Facility is available in Savings Account but it is not available under Current Account.

-2018 May 01 is a bank holiday in Andaman And Nicobar Island due to Maharashtra Din/May Day.
+2018 July 02 is a bank holiday in Andaman And Nicobar Island due to Annual Closing Of RBI.

-2018 May 16 is a bank holiday in Arunachal Pradesh due to State Day.
+2018 July 05 is a bank holiday in Jammu And Kashmir due to Guru Hargobindji's Birthday.